Intrastellarltd/Bookinfo-Application-deployed-to-Kubernetes-with-ArgoCD-and-Istio/README.md

 [Grafana k6](https://k6.io/docs/) is an open-source load testing tool that makes performance testing easy and productive for engineering teams. k6 is free, developer-centric, and extensible.

-The reliability and performance of your systems can be tested using k6 to catch performance regressions and problems earlier. k6 will helps build resilient and performant applications that scale.
+The reliability and performance of the systems; they can be tested using k6 to catch performance regressions and problems earlier. k6 will helps build resilient and performant applications that scale.

 #### Paste the following code in a file named "average-load.js"